-If you have any questions about this report or concerning your water utility, please contact the Penn Township Municipal Authority office at (570) 374-8256.
+If you have any questions about this report or concerning your water service, please contact the Penn Township Municipal Authority office at (570) 374-8256.
 The Penn Township Municipal Authority hours are Monday through Friday, 9:00 a.m. to 3:30 p.m.
-Penn Township Municipal Authority meets at 7:00 PM on the first Thursday of every month.